 Trams & buses

 Once you have registered you residence in the canton of Basel-Stadt or Canton of Baselland (as well as Aargau and Solothurn), you are entitled to a discounted monthly pass from the Basler Verkehrs-Betriebe (BVB) as well as Baselland Transport AG (BLT).
-Since 9/2016 you can also buy it via your smartphone-app (only the personal, i.e.non-transferable monthly pass).
-The so-called Eco Pass Travel Card (U-Abo) is a very attractive offer because it covers not only the city of Basel and surrounding areas but also all of northwestern Switzerland for any trip by tram, bus and SBB train at a reduced price subsidized by the cantons.
+You can also buy it via your smartphone-app (only the personal, i.e.non-transferable monthly pass).
+The so-called Eco Pass Travel Card (U-Abo) is a very attractive offer because it covers not only the city of Basel and surrounding areas but also all of northwestern Switzerland for any trip by tram, bus and SBB train at a reduced price subsidized by the cantons as well as cross-border zone in Germany (Zones 1, 2 & 3 of the Regio Verkehrsverbund RVL) and in the French Distribus area.
 Young people up to the age of 25 benefit from an additional reduction.

 In contrast, persons who are not registered as residents or who do not live in the area covered by the Northwestern Switzerland transportation system pay the full price which is still attractive however.
 Young people up to the age of 25 benefit from a reduction.
 A temporary registration of residence (temporary permit) can be presented at the BVB Customer Center or at the service-point of BLT Baselland Transport AG at the Heuwaage location.
 You will then have your photo taken and the new U-Abo will be issued.